 Special attention to mental health

 Practitioners from CMHTs asserted that, given its central importance, mental health should always be chosen as a topic for discussion during agenda-setting.
 While CBT and SFT experts agreed that mental health was important given the context of the intervention, they did not wish to undermine the shared decision-making process between patient and clinician, or further complicate the algorithm for selection of topics.
-To reconcile this, the PI proposed that special attention be given to mental health following the assessment.
+To reconcile this, the Principal Investigator proposed that special attention be given to mental health following the assessment.
 If the clinician had reason to believe that the patient was experiencing distress, the clinician would suggest that they discuss this in more detail, whether through DIALOG+ or as a separate conversation.

 Link to software

 There were mixed views on the extent to which DIALOG+ should be incorporated into the software.
-The PI envisaged the procedure as using the software for the initial DIALOG assessment only, and subsequently implementing DIALOG+ independently of the software, so as not to make DIALOG+ overly prescriptive, and to reduce reliance on the technology.
-The research team were also mindful of the potential of the software to distract the clinician and impact negatively on the TR, based on the findings from the video clip study (Chapter 3).
+The Principal Investigator envisaged the procedure as using the software for the initial DIALOG assessment only, and subsequently implementing DIALOG+ independently of the software, so as not to make DIALOG+ overly prescriptive, and to reduce reliance on the technology.
+The research team were also mindful of the potential of the software to distract the clinician and impact negatively on the therapeutic relationship, based on the findings from the video clip study (Chapter 3).
 However, participants from CMHTs felt that the software should serve as a tool to aid clinicians in implementing DIALOG+ as far as possible.
-The Steering Group maintained that incorporating DIALOG+ into the software would be of benefit to patients, who would be more likely to internalise the approach to problems if they could follow a explicit model on the software.
+The Steering Group maintained that incorporating a visual depiction of the psychological model inherent to DIALOG+ (i.e. the solution-focused four-step approach) would be of benefit to patients, who would be more likely to learn approach to problems if they could follow an explicit model depicted in the software.

 Use of rating scales